 Micro-internships help employers assess future candidates and build their talent pipeline with the ILR School.

-Intern work hours: Though these experiences may be virtual, the ideal work hours should align with those of the supervisor or mentor assigned to work with the intern(s) and should not exceed 40-hr work week.
+Intern work hours: Whether in-person or virtual, the ideal work hours should align with those of the supervisor or mentor assigned to work with the intern(s) and should not exceed 40-hr work week.
 When considering students for seasonal and short-term opportunities, employers must comply with the Department of Labor’s Fact Sheet #71: Internship Programs Under the Fair Labor Standards Act.

 Supervisor role: Student should be assigned a manager or point person who will serve as their supervisor for the given project and timeframe.
 The supervisor can serve to ensure the project goals are being met while providing guidance and mentorship to the student.